 I didn’t know it at first, but the ATV accident had caused traumatic brain injury.
 I had damage to my left prefrontal cortex, cerebellum and hippocampus.
 My executive functioning and emotional control were off.
 I struggled with making decisions, and my memory was horrible.

-It took two and a half years to recover from that brain injury.
-And that was probably the hardest fresh start I ever had in my life, because I had to learn how to reuse my mind.
-When your brain is injured, you do lots of things you don’t know you’re doing—you’re short with your loved ones, you have anxiety and you can’t make decisions.
+It took two and a half years to recover from that brain injury, and that was probably the hardest fresh start I ever had because I had to learn how to reuse my mind.
+When your brain is injured, you do many things you don’t know you’re doing—you’re short with your loved ones, you have anxiety and you can’t make decisions.
 I had to get back in control of my mind and emotions.

 People frequently ask, “How’d you do it?”
 One day at a time.